 Alan Berg Lulu opera to libretto by the composer (3-act version completed by Friedrich Cerha in 1979).
 Directed 2010 by Vera Nemirova at the Salzburg Festival (Haus für Mozart).
-Stars Patricia Petibon, Michael Volle, Thomas Piffka, Tanja Ariane Baumgartner, Cora Burggraaf, Pavol Breslik, Franz Grundheber, Thomas Johannes Mayer, Heinz Zednik, Andreas Conrad, Martin Tzonev, Emilie Pictet, and Cornelia Wulkopf.
+Stars Patricia Petibon (Lulu), Michael Volle (Dr. Schön/Jack the Ripper), Thomas Piffka (Alwa), Tanja Ariane Baumgartner (Countess Geschwitz), Cora Burggraaf (Theatrical Dresser/High-school Boy/Groom), Pavol Breslik (Painter/Negro), Franz Grundheber (Schigolch), Thomas Johannes Mayer (Animal Taimer/Rodrigo, an Athlete), Heinz Zednik (Prince/Manservant), Andreas Conrad (Marquis), Martin Tzonev (Theater Manager/Banker), Emilie Pictet (Fifteen-year-old Girl), and Cornelia Wulkopf (Mother of Girl).
 Marc Albrecht conducts the Vienna Philharmonic.
-Sets by Daniel Richter; costumes by Klaus Noack; lighting design by Manfried Voss; dramatic advisory by Sonja Nemirova and Jens Schroth; video direction by Brian Large.
+Sets by Daniel Richter; costumes by Klaus Noack; lighting design by Manfried Voss; dramatic advisory by Sonja Nemirova and Jens Schroth.
+Directed for TV by Brian Large.
+Released 2012, disc has 5.1 dts-HD Master Audio sound.

-Released 2012, this version has a decent keep case booklet, whereas the Kultur version has none.
-Also the EuroArts disc has 5.1 dts-HD Master Audio sound, whereas the Kultur version has only Dolby 5.0 sound.
+In the January, 2013 Opera News (page 59) subject title Lulu was praised as a "2012 Favorite" title.
+The EuroArts version has a decent keepcase booklet; the Kultur package has none.
+The Kultur version has only Dolby 5.0 sound.
 Finally, the EuroArts disc has German subtitles, but the Kultur does not.
-Because of the better sound spec, the nice presentation, and the better subtitles, I grade this version "A" and give a "B" to the Kultur disc.
-But caution: one of these days EuroArts may change the disc to block Region A players.
+Because of the better sound spec, the nicer presentation, and the better subtitles, I grade this version A and give a B to the Kultur disc.
+But caution: one of these days EuroArts could change the disc to block Region A players.
 Grade: A

 Lulu in its Cerha version was first performed in 1979.
 It a long, complicated, and sophisticated work with challenging modern music.
 Someone said an opera is a play where people sing about sex and violence.
 That definition fits Lulu.
 But this is not in another sense a normal opera, which usually has a cast of characters (included at least one you care about), a conflict, a climax, and an happy or sad ending.
 Lulu has a lot of characters, and you don't care about any of them.
 Instead of a conflict/climax/resolution there is a long string of disasters.
 But is still fascinating to see how most everybody comes to ruin.